bjornregnell/scala-calling-python/README.md

-  python3 -m venv .venv              # only needed once in each project dir source .venv/bin/activate          # later when done run this command: deactivate python3 -m pip install wikipedia   # only needed once for this .venv
+  python3 -m venv .venv              # only needed once in each project dir source .venv/bin/activate          # later when done run this command: deactivate python3 -m pip install wikipedia   # only needed once for this .venv python3 -m pip install numpy       # only needed once for this .venv

 ```

 * Now you can run this scala program that runs a python program string in this dir that contains the activated venv: